 The analysis proceeds as follows.
-The framework of infinitely repeated interaction between politicians and the electorate and distorted re-election choices is developed in section 2.
-It is applied to a fully decentralized government in section 3, and to centralized governance structures in sections 4 and 5.
+The framework of infinitely repeated interaction between politicians and the electorate and randomly distorted reelection choices is developed in section 2.
+It is applied to a fully decentralized government in section 3, and to centralized government structures in sections 4 and 5.
 Section 4 studies uniform centralized policies, a restriction that is lifted in section 5.
-Section 6 extends the baseline model.
+Section 6 demonstrates the robustness of the main results to several important extensions.
 Section 7 concludes.